MonzterDev/Roblox-TS-Template/README.md

 This isn't required, but solved my linting issues.

+### Preview UIs
+You can use the [UI Labs](https://ui-labs-roblox.github.io/ui-labs-docs/) Studio plugin to easily visualize and test your React UIs without even starting up your game!

 ### Debug
 Take advantage of `rbxts-transform-debug` to enhance your debugging experience!
 Use `$print(string)` for a neatly displayed output.